-Environmental Responsibility Human Rights & Ethical Sourcing Human Capital Management Environmental Goals and Initiatives: Human Rights and Ethical Sourcing: Human Capital Management: · Eliminate virtually all plastic in packaging for Annually achieve 100% social compliance Increase the percentage of women in director new products by the end of 2022. audit rate for all third-party vendor suband above roles globally to 50% by 2025. contractor facilities, as well as 100% follow-up · Set goal to make POTATO HEAD product line · Expand ethnically and racially diverse audit rate for all facilities with pending with plant-based or renewable materials by employee representation in the U.S. to 25% remediation issues. the end of 2024: transition all other existing bv 2025.
-Require third-party factories to participate and toys and games to such materials by the end · Include a 50% diverse slate of candidates for of 2033. complete the Hasbro Ethical Sourcing all open U.S. positions where there is Academy, a 30-hour, e-learning social · Expand our industry-first toy recycling underrepresentation. compliance course, which trains and program, in partnership with TerraCycle (a reinforces Hasbro's rigorous ethical sourcing leader in product recycling outside of municipal recycling). requirements.
-Empower female factory workers through our · Achieve on an annual basis 100% renewable Worker Well-Being program through training energy across owned/operated facilities. on life-enhancing skills and knowledge such · Evaluate the climate impacts of our supply as nutrition, reproductive health, problemchain and set reduction goals for our solving and financial literacy. suppliers. · Set a net zero emissions goal. · Reduce energy consumption by 25%, greenhouse gas emissions by 20%, waste to
+Environmental Responsibility Human Rights & Ethical Sourcing Human Capital Management Environmental Goals and Initiatives: Human Rights and Ethical Sourcing:

+- · Eliminate virtually all plastic in packaging for new products by the end of 2022. - Set goal to make POTATO HEAD product line with plant-based or renewable materials by the end of 2024; transition all other existing toys and games to such materials by the end of 2033. - Expand our industry-first toy recycling program, in partnership with TerraCycle (a leader in product recycling outside of municipal recycling). - Achieve on an annual basis 100% renewable energy across owned/ operated facilities. - Evaluate the climate impacts of our supply chain and set reduction goals for our suppliers. - Set a net zero emissions goal. - Reduce energy consumption by 25%, greenhouse gas emissions by 20%, waste to landfill by 50%, water consumption by 15%, by the end of 2025.